Are 2 to 3 Rental Properties

 So, it begs some questions: if you could buy Properties sooner, would that allow you to achieve financial independence earlier?
 Try it and see… maybe add some money to your Account when you start if you have some money that you’re starting with.
 Or, maybe increase the percentage of your income that you’re saving.
 Or, maybe adjust the price of the Property you’re trying to buy.
 Or, maybe reduce your cash reserves required before you buy a Property.
 Obviously, some of these strategies are better than others in real-life.
 The Real Estate Financial Planner™ software allows you to quickly see the impact on your overall plan though.

 Some of these Charts can be truly nuanced.
-For example, did you get a chance to look at Total Saved and especially using a Plus Plan or Consultation Plan where you can look at how much you’re saving toward your financial independence between buying just one Property to live in versus the 2 Properties with one as a rental?
+For example, did you get a chance to look at Total Saved and especially using a Premium plan where you can look at how much you’re saving toward your financial independence between buying just one Property to live in versus the 2 Properties with one as a rental?
 It is a fascinating Chart to see and really think about what is happening?
 Which are you saving more with?
 What if you decided to pay off loans more aggressively (you can use Rules to do that, you know).

 Return On Investment and Return on Equity